 What are the primary factors in bandwidth consumption when using Collaborate with the Ultra experience?

-Collaborate uses dynamic bandwidth adjusting for Chrome and Firefox users.
-This allows us to actively monitor a users network connection and adjust the the download speeds before a user should experience issues.
+Collaborate adjusts bandwidth use dynamically.
+This allows us to actively monitor user network connection and adjust the download speeds before the user should experience issues.

 The primary factors in bandwidth consumption for Collaborate Ultra are sharing webcam videos and sharing applications.